At Cornerstone, making the decision to shift our bookkeeping services and client base to cloud based accounting was monumental for many reasons.

 - How can it benefit our clients and the way we do business with them?

 - Who are the key providers in the market?

-- What features does each offering provide?
-Should I choose one provider or are there a couple of offerings in the market that would suit Cornerstone?
+- What features does the offering provide?
+Should I choose one provider or is there a couple of offerings in the market that would suit Cornerstone?